sbb-design-systems/lyne-components/src/components/sbb-title/readme.md

 In scenarios where the visual representation needs to be different from the semantic meaning of the title level, it is possible to use the `visual-level`.

+As a default the `<sbb-title>` contains spacing on top and bottom on the host.
+This can be removed or customized via simple CSS rules.

 <!-- Auto Generated Below -->